 Despite being a weather geek most of my life I don’t have a formal degree in meteorology.
 My sheepskin from Virginia Tech shows an undergraduate major in earth science education.
 (Said degree came with the equivalent of minors in math, geology, and chemistry.)
 I did take several meteorology courses plus a year of statistics in separate graduate programs as a part of career professional development…but that’s another story.

 2002 also marked my first chase season in Virginia, applying the lessons I’d learned during that first western trip.
 Initially my Old Dominion chase territory was north of the I-64 corridor and west of I-95.
-In 2012 my main chase region shifted to southern Virginia, ranging between the I-81 and I-85 corridors and generally south of U.S. Route 60.
+In 2012 my main chase region shifted to southern Virginia, ranging between the Blue Ridge mountains and the I-85 corridor, generally staying south of U.S. Route 60.

 I currently storm chase in conjunction with WDBJ7 television in Roanoke VA using the Severe Studios livestreaming capability to provide real-time video.
 I have been known to provide presentations on Virginia chasing to meteorology classes at Virginia Tech and at a few different public venues.

 Earlier posts on this WordPress site were imported from my original blog, Storms-R-Us (stormsrus.blogspot.com).
 I am also on Twitter as @chrisvawx.
 And all of this weather activity has been gathered up at regardingweather.com under the Regarding Weather LLC umbrella.